auyer/rcpassos.me/posts/apache-arrow-future-of-data-engineering/index.md

 ## Code Time

 ConnectorX is integrated into Polars, and if both are installed, you can call `polars.read_sql`.
-I will use it direclty though:
+I will use it directly though:

 ```
 import connectorx as cx